uphex/uphex-rfcs/000-data-streams.md

 new Twitter followers by day, Facebook page visits by day/week/month).

 Treating fetched data and saved observations as distinct entities addresses the shortcomings of our current model.
-This new model can be achieved by introcuding data streams and sources.
+This new model can be achieved by introducing data streams and sources.

 ## Design